Kisqali Improves Survival in Premenopausal ER+ Advanced Breast Cancer

 by Dr. C.H.
-Weaver M.D. updated 6/2019
+Weaver M.D. updated 12/2020

-The trial found determined that adding Kisqali to standard endocrine therapy significantly improved overall survival for premenopausal women with advanced HR-positive/HER2-negative breast cancer compared with endocrine therapy alone.
+The trials determined that adding Kisqali to standard endocrine therapy significantly improved overall survival for premenopausal women with advanced HR-positive/HER2-negative breast cancer compared with endocrine therapy alone.
 This is the first study to show improved survival for combining a precision cancer medicine with endocrine therapy as a first-line treatment for advanced breast cancer.

 Kisqali is a selective cyclin-dependent kinase inhibitor-this class of drugs helps slow the progression of cancer by inhibiting two proteins called cyclin-dependent kinase 4 and 6 (CDK4/6).
 These proteins, when over-activated, can enable cancer cells to grow and divide too quickly.
 Targeting CDK4/6 with enhanced precision may play a role in ensuring that cancer cells do not continue to replicate uncontrollably.
-In July 2018, the U.S. Food and Drug Administration approved an expanded indication for Kisqali to be used in combination with an aromatase inhibitor to include pre- and perimenopausal women with hormone receptor–positive, HER2-negative advanced or metastatic breast cancer.3
+In July 2018, the U.S. Food and Drug Administration approved an expanded indication for Kisqali to be used in combination with an aromatase inhibitor to include pre- and peri-menopausal women with hormone receptor–positive, HER2-negative advanced or metastatic breast cancer.(3)

 MONALEESA-7 is a comparative clinical trial designed to evaluate Kisqali in combination with hormone therapy consisting of tamoxifen or a non-steroidal aromatase inhibitor plus goserelin compared to treatment with tamoxifen or an aromatase inhibitor plus goserelin alone, in premenopausal or perimenopausal women with HR+/HER2- advanced breast cancer in women who had not previously received endocrine therapy for advanced disease.

 Premenopausal women treated with the Kisqali combination therapy saw a response as early as eight weeks.
 The researchers observed that after 42 months of follow-up, for patients receiving ribocilcib, the survival rate was 70% when given with endocrine therapy compared with 46% when given with placebo.
 Overall this represented a 29% relative reduction in the risk of death.

 The Kisqali combination was well tolerated and women taking Kisqali also had a clinically meaningful improvement in pain symptoms as early as eight weeks; this improvement was sustained.
 The most significant side effect observed in patients receiving Kisqali combination therapy compared to endocrine therapy alone was neutropenia which occurred in 60.6% compared to 3.6% of endocrine only treated patients.

-Premenopausal breast cancer is a biologically distinct and more aggressive disease than postmenopausal breast cancer, and it is the leading cause of cancer death in women 20-59 years old.2,3 The Kisqali combination therapy represents a new and improved treatment option for these women.
+Premenopausal breast cancer is a biologically distinct and more aggressive disease than postmenopausal breast cancer, and it is the leading cause of cancer death in women 20-59 years old.
+(2,3) The Kisqali combination therapy represents a new and improved treatment option for these women.

-The drug was approved in the US in March last year for use in combination with an aromatase inhibitor as initial endocrine-based therapy for treatment of postmenopausal women with the disease, an indication for which it was also previously awarded breakthrough status.4
+The drug was approved in the US in March last year for use in combination with an aromatase inhibitor as initial endocrine-based therapy for treatment of postmenopausal women with the disease, an indication for which it was also previously awarded breakthrough status.(4)

 - Tripathy D, Sohn J, Im S, et al. First-line ribociclib or placebo combined with goserelin and tamoxifen or a non-steroidal aromatase inhibitor in premenopausal women with hormone receptor-positive, HER2-negative advanced breast cancer: results from the randomized Phase III MONALEESA-7 trial.
 Presented at the San Antonio Breast Cancer Symposium (SABCS), December 6, 2017, San Antonio, Texas (abstract#S2-05).